-The determination of the tax attributes of Main Street's distributions is made annually, based upon its taxable income for the full year and distributions paid for the full year.
+The determination of the tax attributes for Main Street's distributions is made annually, based upon its taxable income for the full year and distributions paid for the full year.
 Therefore, a determination made on an interim basis may not be representative of the actual tax attributes of distributions for a full year.
-Main Street's estimates that the tax attributes of its distributions year-to-date as of March 31, 2009 consist substantially of ordinary income.
+Main Street's estimates that the tax attributes of its distributions year-to-date as of September 30, 2009 consist substantially of ordinary income.
 There can be no assurance that this estimate is representative of the final tax attributes of Main Street's 2009 distributions to its stockholders.
 Ordinary dividend distributions from a RIC do not qualify for the 15% maximum tax rate on dividend income from domestic corporations and qualified foreign corporations, except to the extent that the RIC received the income in the form of qualifying dividends from domestic corporations and qualified foreign corporations (which Main Street did not receive during the year-to-date period of 2009).

 MSCC has elected to be treated for federal income tax purposes as a RIC.
 As a RIC, MSCC generally will not pay corporate-level federal income taxes on any net ordinary income or capital gains that MSCC distributes to its stockholders as dividends.
-MSCC must distribute at least 90% of its investment company taxable income to qualify for pass-through tax treatment and maintain its RIC status.
-MSCC has distributed and currently intends to distribute sufficient dividends to qualify as a RIC.
-As part of maintaining RIC status, taxable income (subject to a 4% excise tax) pertaining to a given fiscal year may be distributed up to 12 months subsequent to the end of that fiscal year, provided such dividends are declared prior to the filing of MSCC's federal income tax return.
+MSCC must generally distribute at least 90% of its investment company taxable income to qualify for pass-through tax treatment and maintain its RIC status.
+As part of maintaining RIC status, undistributed taxable income (subject to a 4% excise tax) pertaining to a given fiscal year may be distributed up to 12 months subsequent to the end of that fiscal year, provided such dividends are declared prior to the filing of the federal income tax return for the prior year.

-One of MSCC's wholly owned subsidiaries, MSEI, is a taxable entity which holds certain portfolio investments for Main Street.
-MSEI is consolidated with Main Street for financial reporting purposes, and the portfolio investments held by MSEI are included in Main Street's consolidated financial statements.
+One of MSCC's wholly owned subsidiaries, MSEI, is a taxable entity which holds certain core portfolio investments for Main Street.
+MSEI is consolidated with Main Street for financial reporting purposes, and the core portfolio investments held by MSEI are included in Main Street's consolidated financial statements.
 The principal purpose of MSEI is to permit Main Street to hold equity investments in portfolio companies which are "pass through" entities for tax purposes in order to comply with the "source income" requirements contained in the RIC tax provisions of the Code.
-MSEI is not consolidated with Main Street for income tax purposes and may generate income tax expense as a result of its ownership of various portfolio investments.
-This income tax expense, if any, is reflected in Main Street's Consolidated Statement of Operations.
+MSEI is not consolidated with Main Street for income tax purposes and may generate income tax expense or income tax benefit as a result of its ownership of various core portfolio investments.
+This income tax expense or benefit, if any, is reflected in Main Street's Consolidated Statement of Operations.
+For the three months ended September 30, 2009, Main Street recognized an income tax benefit of \$1,372,451 primarily consisting of deferred tax benefits related to net unrealized depreciation on certain portfolio investments held by MSEI.

-Listed below is a reconciliation of "Net Increase (Decrease) in Net Assets Resulting from Operations" to taxable income and also to total distributions declared to common stockholders for the three months ended March 31, 2009 and 2008:
+Listed below is a reconciliation of "Net Increase (Decrease) in Net Assets Resulting from Operations" to taxable income and also to total distributions declared to common stockholders for the nine months ended September 30, 2009 and 2008: